 Our school has its own minibus which enables pupils to enjoy a wide range of environmentally based learning opportunities in their local community, school has a number of staff who volunteer to drive the school minibus all of whom are Midas accredited.
 Class groups regularly take part in visits and we also organise whole school trips when we hire additional transport.
 All pupils have the opportunity to enjoy residential holidays either within their class or smaller groups, they will have a primary, secondary and leavers holiday.
+The Calvert Trust at Kielder and Whinfell Forest Center Parcs are two of our favourite locations.
 School leavers are encouraged to choose their own destination, within affordable options, Glasgow, London, Manchester and York have been previous first choices.

-Some of our pupils use The Swan Centre pool each week where they are taught to swim and develop their skills by qualified swimming instructors, some pupils may initially develop their confidence in our school hydrotherapy pool before joining these community pool sessions.
-We also use our Hall for PE and Games, often being supported by additional professional coaches for Kwik cricket, archery, Zumba, football etc.
+The majority of our pupils use The Swan Centre pool each week where they are taught to swim and develop their skills by qualified swimming instructors, some pupils may initially develop their confidence in our school hydrotherapy pool before joining these community pool sessions.
+We also use the Sports Hall facilities for PE and Games, often being supported by additional professional coaches for Kwik cricket, archery, Zumba, football etc.